Hyper-efficient model-independent Bayesian method for the analysis of pulsar timing data: Guided Hamiltonian Sampling

-In order to perform the integration along the systems trajectory at each state we use a 'leapfrog' method as is common practice.
+In order to perform the integration along the systems trajectory at each state we use a `leapfrog' method as is common practice.
 Here $n_{\mathrm{s}}$ steps are taken of size $\lambda$ such that $n_{\mathrm{s}}\lambda = \tau$ such that:

 until $t=\tau$ where $\tau$ is varied to avoid resonant trajectories.
 HMC thus requires a large number of adjustable parameters, the mass $m_i$, step size $\lambda_i$ and the number of steps $n_{\mathrm{s}}$ in the trajectory.
-Adjusting the step size or the mass produces similar effects (Neal 1996) and so one is usually fixed and the other tuned during sampling.
+Adjusting the step size or the mass produces similar effects \cite{Neal1996} and so one is usually fixed and the other tuned during sampling.

-GHS eliminates much of this tuning aspect by using the Hessian $\hat{\mathbfss{H}}$ of the joint probability distribution calculated at its peak to set the step size $\lambda$ for each parameter.
-The masses $m_i$ are then set to unity and the only tuneable parameter that remains is a scaling parameter $\eta$ which is chosen such that the acceptance rate for the GHS is $\sim 68\%$ (see B12).
-Once the Hessian has been calculated, one then determines its N eigenvalues $\omega_i$ and N normalised eigenvectors $\hat{e}_i$.
-Denoting the matrix containing these normalised eigenvectors as its columns by $\mathbfss{S}$, one first defines a new set of variables $\bmath{x}' = \bmath{S}^{\rm T}\bmath{x}$ in which the Hessian becomes diagonal with the eigenvalues $\omega_i$ as its diagonal entries.
-One then rescales each $x_i'$ to obtain a new set of variables $y_i = \sqrt{\omega_i} \,x'_i/\eta$.
-It is straightforward to show that the new variables are related to the original variables by
+GHS is designed to eliminate much of the remaining tuning aspect by using the Hessian $\hat{\mathbf{H}}$ of the joint probability distribution calculated at its peak to set the step size $\lambda$ for each parameter.
+The masses $m_i$ are then set to unity and the only tuneable parameter that remains is a global scaling parameter for the step size $\eta$ which is chosen such that the acceptance rate for the GHS is $\sim 68\%$.

-Consequently, in the new variables, the Hessian at the peak has the trivial form $\eta^2\mathbfss{I}$.
-One then performs Hamiltonian sampling employing the standard leapfrog method, but in terms of the new variables $\bmath{y}$, rather than $\bmath{x}$.
-Thus, GHS may be considered simply as standard HMC, but performed in a set of variables (or coordinates) that are tailored to the target distribution, namely the scaled eigendirections of the Hessian at its peak.
-Consequently, although GHS can take advantage of a scenario where $\mathrm{Pr}({\bmath{x}})$ possesses a single well-defined peak (with zero gradient), it does not rely on this, since it retains the generality of standard HMC.